 I would like to see more disciplines added to current and new IMTs.
 There should be a more multi-discipline standard applied to team formation.
 Also, EOC training is badly needed and some standards established.
 Along the same lines as those developed for field operations.

-Sponsor the advertising and across the board promotion of the citizen-corp programs (CERT).
 Once citizens attend their level 2 CERT they get a better understanding of how ICS works, they become a better line of defense in their community and can - at the very basic level - train others on site to get things done right.
-The problem is that most members of the community still rely 100% on government response and have no ...more »
+The problem is that most members of the community still rely 100% on government response and have no... more »

 Include Citizen Corps Councils and CERT in the planning and implementing stage of disaster drill practices.
 Include these in the Local EMA's practice.
 Yet keep with FEMA for training purposes.